malikparvez/github_actions/.github/pull_request_template.md

 ## Description
-Provide a detailed description of the changes in this pull request
+Provide a detailed description of the changes in this pull request.

 ## Summary of change
 Please summarize here how your change directly addresses the description.